bookofproofs/bookofproofs.github.io/_sources/history/20th-century/povzner.md

 **Aleksandr Povzner** was a Ukranian-born mathematician who worked in the spectral theory of differential operators.

 ### Mathematical Profile (Excerpt):
-* At this time Poltava had a large Jewish community of which the Povzner family were a part.
 * Aleksandr was brought up in Poltava where he attended a seven-year school and then a school for metal workers.
 * Povzner spent much time with Chebotaryov in Kazan while undertaking research in algebra.
 * Povzner solved this in the case of abelian groups in his first published paper.